evangelistalab/forte/docs/sphinx/methods/mcscf.rst

 ^^^^^^

-The Multi-Configuration Self-Consistent Field (MCSCF) tries to optimize the orbitals for a multi-configuration wave function:
+The Multi-Configuration Self-Consistent Field (MCSCF) tries to optimize the orbitals and the CI coefficients for a multi-configuration wave function:

 .. math:: |\Psi \rangle = \sum_{I}^{N_{\rm det}} c_{I} | \Phi_I \rangle,